 A voter without ID may have the voter’s identity attested to by another registered voter in the precinct.
 Both you and the attester will be required to sign an oath swearing the statements being made are true.

-Voters without ID or an attester can submit a provisional ballot.
+Voters without ID or an attester will be offered a provisional ballot.

 This story is provided by AARP Iowa.
 Visit the AARP Iowa page for more news, events, and programs affecting retirement, health care, and more.